Cartoon Network (Western Europe)

 Cartoon Network is a pan-European children's pay television channel owned by the EMEA sub-division of the international division of Warner Bros.
 Discovery.
-The channel started broadcasting on 25 September 2024, after the merger between the French, German, Dutch, Portuguese and Scandinavian feeds.
-A localization of the namesake American channel, it airs primarily in Western Europe along with other countries in the EMEA region.
+The channel started broadcasting on September 21, 2026, as a result of the merger between the French, German, Dutch, Portuguese and Scandinavian feeds.
+A localization of the namesake American channel, it airs primarily in Western Europe along with other countries in the EMEA region and French-speaking territories.

 History

-Cartoon Network Europe first launched on 17 September 1993 as part of a timesharing service with TNT Classic Movies.
+Cartoon Network Europe first launched on 17 September 1993.
+As part of a timesharing service with TNT Classic Movies.
 Although it was legally licensed in the UK, as it transmitted from London, the French and Belgian authorities objected to the American programming available in the French language.
 In June 1998, an autonomic Cartoon Network was launched for Southern Europe (France, Spain, and Italy).
 The Italian channel became independent a few months later, and on 23 August 1999, the French and Spanish channels were split.

 Since 25 September 2024, Cartoon Network's European channels were gradually remerged into pan-regional feeds.
 In CEE, the Polish and RSEE feeds were brought under Cartoon Network CEE on 18 September 2024.
 On September 25, few days ago after relaunched to new Cartoon Network CEE, the new feed has been officially launched in Western Europe merging the Dutch, French, German, Scandinavian, and Portuguese feeds.
 At the moment, Cartoon Network's channels in the UK, Ireland, Turkey and Italy stayed separate.

 As of the same day, Cartoon Network's current slogan in Central and Eastern Europe and Western Europe since 2024 is: This is your Cartoon Network.